-During the three months ended July 31, 2015, we continued work under our contract with the US Department of Energy ("DOE") and continued to seek to implement the strategic pivot in our business plan initiated in fiscal 2015, focusing on the autonomous applications markets.
-We also deployed the PB40 PowerBuoy off the coast of New Jersey in late July 2015 and subsequently retrieved it approximately three weeks later.
+During the six months ended October 31, 2015, we continued work under our contract with the DOE and continued to seek to implement the strategic pivot in our business plan initiated in fiscal 2015, focusing on the autonomous applications markets.
+Our contract with the DOE is for development efforts that focus on further optimization of our modular PTO technology.
+In March 2015, we successfully completed a stage gate review during which the DOE reviewed advancements related to PTO design aspects such as reliability, cost take out, manufacturability and scalability.
+We are currently completing the final stage of the contract.
+We also deployed the PB40 PowerBuoy off the coast of the New Jersey in late July 2015 and subsequently retrieved it approximately three weeks later.
 We were permitted to operate the PB40 at this location for a period of up to one year.
 Although the PB40 produced power throughout its deployment period, it began reporting unexpected performance data.
 This performance data indicated likely failures of components associated with the float braking system which would be activated during severe storm periods in order to prevent damage to the float.
 As a result, we decided to proactively retrieve the PB40 earlier than anticipated in order to avoid potential physical damage to the buoy structure in the event of a severe storm.
 During the limited deployment period, we were able to obtain performance data, which we will use to further understand the PB40's system performance and power generation in varying wave states.
 In addition, we were also able to use the deployment and retrieval of the PB40, 30 miles off of the coast of New Jersey, to validate our logistical processes associated with permitting, stage, towing and installation of the PB40 at its moored location.
 Because the PB40 is a legacy prototype device, it is not considered to be a critical part of our strategic pivot initiated in fiscal 2015 focusing on the autonomous applications market.
 Based on the limited information, we currently believe that the failed components are unique to the PB40, and therefore, we do not believe that their causes will materially impact the functionality of any of our other autonomous PowerBuoys currently under development.
-Costs associated with the retrieval of the PB40 will be reflected in our product development expenses in our quarterly results for the quarter end
+Costs associated with the retrieval of the PB40 are reflected in our product development expenses in our quarterly results for the quarter ending October 31, 2015.
+We do not have current plans to redeploy the PB40; however, we do plan to investigate, analyze and asses the component failures of the PB40.